 There are no recently issued accounting pronouncements which have had or are expected to have a material impact on the Company's consolidated financial statements.
-Please refer to Note 1 of our "Notes to the Unaudited Consolidated Financial Statements" for information regarding ASU No. 2014-11 and ASU No. 2014-12.

 FORWARD-LOOKING STATEMENTS

 Certain written statements in this Quarterly Report on Form 10-Q that are not historical facts constitute "forward-looking statements" within the meaning of Section 27A of the 1933 Act and Section 21E of the Exchange Act.
 Statements in this report addressing expectations, assumptions, beliefs, projections, future plans and strategies, future events, developments that we expect or anticipate will occur in the future, and future operating results are forward-looking statements.
 Forward-looking statements are based upon management's beliefs, assumptions, and expectations as of the date of this report regarding future events and operating performance, taking into account all information currently available to us, and are applicable only as of the date of this report.
 Forward-looking statements generally can be identified by use of words such as "believe", "expect", "anticipate", "estimate", "plan" "may", "will", "intend", "should", "could" or similar expressions.
 We caution readers not to place undue reliance on our forward-looking statements, which are not historical facts and may be based on projections, assumptions, expectations, and anticipated events that do not materialize.
 Except as required by law, we are not obligated to, and do not intend to, update or revise any forward-looking statement whether as a result of new information, future events, or otherwise.